townmath/cisp400-reader/_sources/string+vector/string.rst

 .. index::
+   pair: array; character
    pair: graph; c-string

-A C string may allocate more memory that the characters currently stored in it.
+A character array may allocate more memory that the characters currently stored in it.
 An array declaration like this:

 .. code-block:: c